BlackRock hires JPMorgan's Christopher Jones to head Americas equity unit

 "The changes we made to our U.S. Fundamental Active Equity team are paying dividends, with the four largest funds under new management all showing material performance improvement," Fink said in the company's latest earnings report.

-He said since the new team joined BlackRock, which manages more than $4 trillion (2.40 trillion pounds) in assets, performance at its basic value, large-cap growth product and large-cap value product funds had improved.
+He said since the new team joined BlackRock, which manages more than $4 trillion in assets, performance at its basic value, large-cap growth product and large-cap value product funds had improved.

-(Reporting by Richa Naidu in Bangalore and Ashley Lau in New York, editing by David Evans)